 With inspiration gathered from our first-hand experiences as Indigenous artisans, environmental leaders, climate refugees, and protectors of Mother Earth, our hybrid business was born.
 We are primarily an environmental consultation business that also sells artesanias to support Indigenous artisans.

 Piña Soul, SPC was primarily founded to support frontline communities in the environmental & climate justice movement.
 This is why we invest 20% of our profits towards our Eco-Warrior community grants.
 Our Eco-Warrior Community Micro-Grantsare designed to support grassroots environmental & conservation movements, initiatives, or projects led by Black & Indigenous communities.
+Additionally, 10% of all proceeds are donated to our Mutual Aid Projects.

 Our products are handmade by Indigenous artisans and promote environmental sustainability.